Seven Stars Yogurts are available up and down the East Coast. Choose a state, below, to find a retail store near you.

 What happens to your calves when they are born?

 Our cows give birth in maternity pens where they spend much of the first week with their calves.
 They are still taken out for milking during this period.
 At one week old, the heifers that we plan on keeping are moved into individual calf hutches where they are raised on whole milk.
 The heifer and bull calves (we only raise a few bulls) that we can’t keep are sold to a group of local small farmers and folks with "farmets".
-They then raise the heifers to milk or sell, and the bull calves are raised for beef.
 Once in a while, we may have calves that we can't place and they will go to the conventional live stock auction.
 We always do everything in our power to avoid this last resort.

 Are your cows grass fed?